Torram/magic-docs/docs/Client-Development/Components/Lists/OrderItem.md

-Component that shows the actual value of a card in a list (binder), and allows to change that value.
+Component that shows the actual position value of a card in a list (binder), and allows to change that value.

 ## Functions

 ### OrderItem

 Main function of the component.
-This function sets the initial state of a card value, and the page that holds it.
-Creates a container with a _Form_ element with an input for a card's value, an _ErrorIndicator_ element and a _LoadingButton_ for save changes.
+This function sets the initial state of a card's position value, and the page that holds it.
+Creates a container with a _Form_ element with an input for a card's position value, an _ErrorIndicator_ element and a _LoadingButton_ for saving changes.

 ### checkIfNumberHasDecimalPoint

-Local function that checks if a gived number has decimal point.
+Local function that checks if a given number has a decimal point.

 ### saveNewValue

-Local function that sends the new value or page for a card in a list (binder), to the API.
+Local function that sabes the new position value card in a list (binder).

 ### setNewValue

-Local function that checks if the new page value for a card is valid before change it.
+Local function that checks if the new position value for a card is valid before changing it.

 ```tsx
 import ErrorIndicator from '../shared/ErrorIndicator';